Are eggs bad for you? Are eggs safe to eat? Are eggs high in cholesterol?

 Is an egg a day too much?

-To answer that question, look at what else is on your plate.
+Then, there’s the question of what else is on your plate.
 Cholesterol and saturated fat tend to travel together.
-So, if you’re already eating lots of meat and cheese, a three-egg omelette will only add more of both.
-But if you’re not consuming lots of saturated fat-filled foods, an egg a day is a good protein source for most healthy people to incorporate into their diets.
-“Members should be reassured, they can and should continue to enjoy eggs as a ZeroPoint food,” Foster says.
+So if you’re already eating lots of meat and cheese, a three-egg omelette is only going to pile on more cholesterol.
+However, if you don’t have a problem with your LDL cholesterol, you don't have heart disease or diabetes, and if you’re not consuming lots of saturated fat-filled foods, an egg a day can be a reasonable thing for most healthy people to incorporate into their diets.

 RELATED: A dozen things to do with eggs